-At the start of the grant term on July 1, 2016, applicants must have completed their most recent doctoral degree or medical residency within the past three years and work under the auspices of a mentor at an academic, medical, or research institution anywhere in the world.
+At the start of the grant term on July 1, 2019, applicants must have completed their most recent doctoral degree or medical residency within the past three years (i.e., degree cannot have been conferred before July 1, 2016) and work under the auspices of a mentor at an academic, medical, or research institution anywhere in the world.

-Applicants must have a medical and/or doctoral degree (including PhD, MD, DO, DC, ND, DDS, DVM, ScD, DNS, PharmD, or equivalent doctoral degree) in a related field and not currently be a candidate for a further doctoral or professional degree.
+must have a doctoral degree (including PhD, MD, DO, DC, ND, DDS, DVM, ScD, DNS,

-Applicants with a medical degree must have completed his or her most recent doctoral degree or medical residency - whichever date is later - within the past three years (time spent in medical specialty or subspecialty training is not considered part of medical residency and will be counted against the five-year window).
+Applicants with a medical degree must have completed his or her most recent doctoral degree or medical residency - whichever date is later - within the past three years.

 Employees or subcontractors of a U.S. government entity or for-profit private industry are not

 eligible.
 Postdoctoral Fellows conducting research in a U.S. government

 laboratory (e.g., NIH, CDC, FDA, etc.) are not eligible.

 currently holds an active AACR grant may not apply.
 Past grantees may